linuor/vimrc/README.rst

 gutentags
 =========

-gutentags automatically updates tag files for the project.
+gutentags automatically always updates tag files for the project.
-For projects without any tag files(GTAGS), gutentags never creates tag files, until a file in the project is saved.

-If no tag files creation is need, toggle off gutentags before saving any file.
+We disable this to prevent tag file generation unwanted.

-Use ``<leader>gt`` to toggle auto tags disable/enable.
+For project needs tag files, just use ``<leader>gt`` to toggle automation disable/enable.

 TODO: Never automatically create tag files, unless explicitly required.
+Never update tag files neither, unless there is ones in the project root.

 gtags
 =====